roadrunner-server/roadrunner-docs/http/headers.md

 # Headers and CORS
-RoadRunner can automatically setup request/response headers and control CORS for your application.
+RoadRunner can automatically set up request/response headers and control CORS for your application.

 ### CORS
 To enable CORS headers add the following section to your configuration.